A Survey on Transferability of Adversarial Examples across Deep Neural Networks: Optimization-Based Transferable Attacks

 where the second constrain restricts the adversarial patch on the low-dimensional manifold represented by the generative model, $h(s): S\to {\mathbb{R}}^{n}$ denote the pre-trained generative model and $S$ is its latent space.
 When constrained on this manifold, the adversarial perturbations resemble face-like features.
 For different face recognition models, they expect that the responses to the face-like features are effectively related, which will improve the transferability of the adversarial patches.

-\textbf{Metric learning as regularization} Most of the previous research on transferability has been conducted in non-targeted contexts.
-However, targeted adversarial examples are more difficult to transfer than non-targeted examples. \citep{li2020towards} find that there are two problems that can make it difficult to produce transferable examples: (1) During an iterative attack, the size of the gradient gradually decreases, leading to excessive consistency between two consecutive noises during momentum accumulation, which is referred to as noise curing.
-(2) It is not enough for targeted adversarial examples to be close to the target class but not far from the true class.
+\textbf{Metric Learning as Regularization.} Most of the previous research on transferability has been conducted in non-targeted contexts.
+However, targeted adversarial examples are more difficult to transfer than non-targeted examples. \citet{li2020towards} find that there are two problems that can make it difficult to produce transferable examples: (1) During an iterative attack, the size of the gradient gradually decreases, leading to excessive consistency between two consecutive noises during momentum accumulation, which is referred to as noise curing.
+(2) Targeted adversarial examples must not only approach the target class but also stray from the ground-truth class.
 To overcome these two problems, they discard the Euclidean standard space and introduce Poincaré ball as a metric space for the first time to solve the noise curing problem, which makes the magnitude of gradient adaptive and the noise direction more flexible during the iterative attack process.
-And instead of the traditional cross-entropy loss, they propose Poincaré Distance Metric loss $\mathcal{L}_{Po}$, which makes the gradient increase only when it is close to the target class.
+Instead of the traditional cross-entropy loss, they propose Poincaré Distance Metric loss $\mathcal{L}_{Po}$, which makes the gradient increase only when it is close to the target class.
 Since all the points of the Poincaré ball are inside a n-dimensional unit $\ell_2$ ball, the distance between two points can be defined as:

 where $u$ and $v$ are two points in n-dimensional Euclid space ${\mathbb{R}}^{n}$ with $\ell_2$ norm less than one, and $\delta \left(u, v\right)$ is an isometric invariant defined as follow:

 However, the fused logits are not satisfied ${\left \| l(x)\right\|}_2 < 1$, so they normalize the logits by the ${\ell}_1$ distance.
 And they subtract the one hot target label $y$ from a small constant $\xi = 0.0001$ because the distance from any point to $y$ is $+\infty$.
 Thus, the final Poincar´e distance metric loss can be described as follows: